shashanknagabhushana/Mini-Project/README.md

 ## 📌 Project Overview

-The Resume Screening and Application Tracking System is a web-based application developed to assist recruiters in managing job applications efficiently.
-The system allows recruiters to add candidate details, evaluate resumes based on required skills, calculate a matching score, and track application status.
+The Resume Screening and Application Tracking System is a web-based recruitment management application designed to streamline the hiring process.
+It enables recruiters to store candidate information, evaluate resumes based on required skills, calculate matching scores, and track application status efficiently.

+## 🎯 Problem Statement

+Recruiters often receive a large number of resumes for a single job opening.
+Manual screening and tracking of applications is time-consuming, error-prone, and inefficient.
+This project aims to automate the initial screening process and simplify candidate management.

 ## 🎯 Objectives

-* Automate the resume screening process.
+* Automate resume screening based on skill matching.
-* Reduce manual effort in candidate evaluation.
+* Reduce recruiter workload and screening time.
-* Track application status efficiently.
+* Track candidate application status efficiently.
-* Provide a simple dashboard for recruitment analytics.
+* Provide recruitment analytics through a dashboard.

 ## 🚀 Features